The top 50 restaurants open Christmas Day in Toronto

-Restaurants open on Christmas Day in Toronto go beyond your favourite dim sum spots or 24 hour diners.
-Whether you're craving a festive turkey dinner or something more casual, these restaurants will hit the spot this holiday season.
+Restaurants open on Christmas Day in Toronto go beyond your favourite 24-hour diners and Chinese restaurants.
+Whether you're craving a festive dinner or something more casual, these restaurants will hit the spot on the most joyous day of the year.

 Here's a roundup of restaurants open on Christmas Day in Toronto.